A new scale in the quasi-static limit of Aether Scalar Tensor Theory: Introduction

 \section{Introduction}

-Aether Scalar Tensor Theory \citep[AeST,][]{Skordis2020, Skordis2021} is a fully\-/relativistic model that reproduces much of the successes of both Modified Newtonian Dynamics \citep[MOND,][]{Milgrom1983a, Milgrom1983b, Milgrom1983c} on galactic scales and of $\Lambda$CDM on cosmological scales.
+Aether Scalar Tensor Theory \citep[AeST,][]{Skordis2020, Skordis2021} is a fully-relativistic model that reproduces much of the successes of both Modified Newtonian Dynamics \citep[MOND,][]{Milgrom1983a, Milgrom1983b, Milgrom1983c} on galactic scales and of $\Lambda$CDM on cosmological scales.
 It also satisfies observational constraints from gravitational waves that require tensor modes to propagate at the speed of light \citep{Sanders2018, Boran2018}.

-One success of MOND that AeST aims to reproduce is explaining the observed Radial Acceleration Relation \citep[RAR,][]{Lelli2017b, Brouwer2021}.
+One success of MOND that AeST aims to reproduce is explaining the observed Radial Acceleration Relation \citep[RAR,][]{Lelli2017b, Brouwer2021, Mistele2023d}.
 The RAR shows a one-to-one correspondence between the Newtonian acceleration due to baryons, $a_{b}$, and the actually observed acceleration, $a_{\mathrm{obs}}$.
 In particular, for accelerations $a_{b}$ much larger than the acceleration scale $a_0 \approx 10^{-10}\,\mathrm{m/s}^2$, the total acceleration $a_{\mathrm{obs}}$ is just the Newtonian baryonic acceleration $a_{b}$.
 At small accelerations, $a_{b} \ll a_0$, the total acceleration $a_{\mathrm{obs}}$ is instead given by $ a_{\mathrm{obs}} \approx \sqrt{a_0 \, a_{b}}$.

-That AeST can indeed reproduce MOND phenomenology was shown by \citet{Skordis2020} under the assumption that the vector field $\vec{A}$ (see below) vanishes.
-Their argument establishes that AeST reduces to a specific two-field version of MOND as long as the mass of the so-called ghost condensate is negligible \citep{Skordis2020, Mistele2023}.
+That AeST can indeed reproduce MOND phenomenology was shown in \cite{Skordis2020} under the assumption that the vector field $\vec{A}$ (see below) vanishes.
+Their argument establishes that AeST reduces to a specific two-field version of MOND as long as the mass of the so-called ghost condensate is negligible.
+The scale where the ghost condensate becomes important is set by a model parameter that we call $m$ below.
+That is, $m$ controls whether AeST reproduces MOND.
+This scale and the effects of the ghost condensate are investigated in detail in previous studies \citep{Skordis2020, Mistele2023,Verwayen2023}.

 Here, we focus on the assumption of a vanishing vector field $\vec{A}$.
-In general, setting $\vec{A}$ to zero is inconsistent \citep{Mistele2023}. \citet{Skordis2020} nevertheless do so because one may expect it to be a good approximation in many situations of practical interest.
-Indeed, neglecting $\vec{A}$ amounts to neglecting a curl term and, in the context of MOND, neglecting curl terms was often found to be a good approximation (see, for example, \citet{Bekenstein1984}).
+In general, setting $\vec{A}$ to zero is inconsistent \citep{Mistele2023}.
+Nevertheless, one might expect it to be a good approximation in many situations of practical interest.
+Indeed, neglecting $\vec{A}$ amounts to neglecting a curl term and, in the context of MOND, neglecting curl terms was often found to be a good approximation (see, e.g., \cite{Bekenstein1984}).